AndrewKoulakov/brightcove-player-cordova-plugin/README.md

 TO DO
 ===================

-- Localization for "Done" button
+- Localization for "Done" button fixed